dy/piezo/docs/r&d.md

     + and still it's like scala also

   3. `\` or `\\`
+  * Message: mel is breaking new, but also weirdish like Julia, you gotta expect fancy stuff
   + mono lang reference
   +~ Forth?
   + \ is almost never used in langs & that's unique
   + reminds `//`
   - sort-of constant footgun to confuse with `//`
     ~ can be `\`
+    - imagine mood of "let's have fun write some floatbeat" - you'd need to remember that difference from JS always
+  - mental load to remember the comment style
   + it's short
   + association with "escape" sequence in strings
   - if strings come in (likely yes), then select-alling comments will select a bunch of escapes